NilsRethmeier/CLESS/README.md

 # CLESS -- Long-Tail Zero and Few-Shot Learning via Contrastive Pretraining on and for Small Data
 Repository for the paper "Long-Tail Zero and Few-Shot Learning via Contrastive Pretraining on and for Small Data", Nils Rethmeier, Isabelle Augenstein, 2020

+# :computer: Code
+To be updated soon.
+In the meantime, you can aquire code and data by reaching out to the paper email.

 ## Summary
 CLESS, uses contrastive label-embedding self-supervision to enable data efficient text encoder pretraining that is inherently zero-shot transferable and improves long-tail minority learning.
 <p align="left"https://github.com/NilsRethmeier/CLESS><img src="CLESS_Model.png" width="630">